chabberwock/payza/README.md

-# payza
-Payza module for Yii2
+Payza module for Yii2.
+Currently in development, use at your own risk